The Social Network: Future

 In January 2019, Sorkin revealed that Rudin has suggested the development of a screenplay for a sequel, noting, "A lot of very interesting, dramatic stuff has happened since the movie ends."
 Sorkin also mentioned that there was indeed enough material to create a sequel.
 On July 18, 2019, Eisenberg expressed his interests in starring in the proposed sequel, stating that "Sorkin is a genius, and if he chooses to write about something, I'll obviously be interested".
-In October 2020, a decade after the film's release, Sorkin announced that he would only write the sequel's script if David Fincher returned as director.
+In October 2020, a decade after the film's release, Sorkin announced that he would only write the sequel's script if Fincher returned as director.
+In 2023, Fincher told The Guardian that he and Sorkin have discussed a sequel, but said "that's a can of worms."
+On April 26, 2024, Sorkin said he had been working on the script for a new Facebook movie tied to the January 6 United States Capitol attack.